 To assess the robustness of our findings, we conduct paired significance tests (both paired $t$-test and Wilcoxon signed-rank test) on the per-query NDCG@10 scores for BRIGHT ($n=1384$ queries).
 Table~\ref{tab:bright_pvalues} reports $p$-values for multiple TFRank variants compared to REARANK-7B, under both BM25 and ReasonIR retrievers.
 Across all comparisons, both tests consistently yield highly significant $p$-values ($p \ll 0.01$), confirming that the improvements of TFRank over REARANK are statistically robust and not due to random variation.

-\section{Additional Inference Notes}
+\subsection{Additional Inference Notes}

-{D\arabic{table}} {D\arabic{figure}} For all experiments, we use the vLLM inference framework, a fast and easy-to-use library for LLM inference and serving.
+For all experiments, we use the vLLM inference framework, a fast and easy-to-use library for LLM inference and serving.
 During inference, the temperature is set to $0$ to eliminate randomness and ensure deterministic outputs.
 The specific inference completion prompt template is shown in Figure~\ref{fig:inference_template}.

 Due to the current limitations of vLLM, only the top-20 tokens (by logit value) are accessible for extracting model scores (e.g., for yes, no, and the score tokens 0-4).
 If none of the target tokens appear in the top-20 results, we assign a neutral score of $0.5$ to avoid errors.
 Notably, for all sufficiently trained TFRank models, such cases are sporadic.